 Consider a link within your content.
 The user may or may not interact with it.
 If they do, you can use pseudo-classes to capture temporary user information such as when they hover, click, and follow the link.

-:link represents a link that the user hasn't visited.
+- :link targets a link that the user hasn't visited.

-:visited indicates a link that's been visited by the user before.
+- :visited targets a link that's been visited by the user before.

-:hover shows a link with the user's cursor over it.
+- :hover targets a link with the user's cursor over it.

-:active marks a link that's being pressed down.
+- :active targets a link that's being pressed down.